Getting Started

 First Launch

-~/.talkie/cert.pemand~/.talkie/key.pem.
-These are reused on subsequent launches. - Database creation — An SQLite database is initialized at
+- Database creation — An SQLite database is initialized at

-TALKIE_PORT). - Browser opens — Your default browser navigates to
+WTB_PORT). - Browser opens — Your default browser navigates to

 Onboarding

-- Theme selection — Choose from 6 retro themes: TalkBoy, Bubble, Dial-Up, Finder, Guestbook, or 1984.
+- Welcome & theme selection — Meet Talkie and learn what it does.
+Choose from 6 retro themes: TalkBoy, Bubble, Dial-Up, Finder, Guestbook, or 1984.
 Each theme completely reskins the entire interface.
-You can change this later from the settings drawer.

 Basic Usage